List of Washington Metro stations

 The Washington Metro (commonly called Metro, and branded Metrorail) is a rapid transit system serving Washington, D.C. and neighboring communities in Maryland and Virginia, both inside and outside the Capital Beltway.

-With an average weekday ridership of 764,300, the Washington Metro is the second-busiest rapid transit system in the United States, behind the New York City Subway.
-As of 2023, the system has 97 active stations on six lines with 129 mi of tracks.
-An additional infill station at Potomac Yard is planned to open in May 2023 on the Yellow and Blue lines.
+Like most rapid transit systems in the United States, ridership has not recovered from COVID-19 era collapses, falling from an average weekday ridership of 764,300 in the first quarter of 2015 to 519,700 in the fourth quarter of 2024.
+Nevertheless, the Washington Metro remains the second-busiest rapid transit system in the United States behind the New York City Subway.
+As of 2023, the system has 98 active stations on six lines with 129 mi of tracks.